tfgm/sbedecoder/README.md

     for message in message_parser.parse(data, offset=offset):
         process(message)

+Note: Unless using code generation, you cannot store the messages for later processing.
+You must process the messages on each iteration, because the messages re-use instances of field objects, wrapping them around new values.

 A parsed message is represented as an instance of the SBEMessage() class.
 SBEMessages are comprised of zero or more sbedecoder.message.SBEField() instances and zero or more sbedecoder.message.SBERepeatingGroup() instances.
 An SBEField() object can be one of a primitive